xYantix/Notes/SecTalks Live 2019.md

-Re-Cap of the presentation is available via Twitch - https://www.twitch.tv/videos/513885075
+Recording of the presentation is available via Twitch if you'd like to understand the context in which these tools were mentioned - https://www.twitch.tv/videos/513885075

 ### Scaling